ramonaharrison/game-of-life/README.md

 Includes classic start patterns:

 * R-pentamino
-* Gosper GLider Gun
+* Gosper Glider Gun
 * Acorn
 * Diehard

-Patterns are toggled by commenting in lines 30-40 of Main.java.
+Patterns are toggled with commenting in lines 30-40 of Main.java.